-There will be a small increase in journey time at some stations on the network which have experienced passenger growth, to allow more time for passengers to safely board and alight services at peak hours.
+More boarding time at some stations to accommodate passenger growth time for passengers to safely board and alight services at peak hours.
 This will mean better reliability on these services and fewer delays, delivering an overall benefit for passengers.
 The increase in journey time on services affected will be no more than 1 minute on weekdays and no more than 2 minutes on Sundays.